There’s nothing quite like the dog. No matter what size, breed or style, they are cute, adorable and loving to practically everyone around them.

 The dog is great around children, but reserved around strangers, making for a great guard dog.

-It will be fine with other dogs but tends to chase small animals due to its hunting instincts.
+It will be fine with other dogs but tends to chase small animals due to their hunting instincts.

 It can suffer from anxiety when left alone for too long, so it’s more suited for families than people who live alone.